 If you find a lost pet, you can bring them to Riverdale Animal Shelter so that we may take steps to reunite them with their family who is likely searching for them.
 We will scan the pet for a microchip that contains their family’s contact information and review any tag information if applicable, and use that information to attempt to reach the pet’s owner.
 We will also take photos of the lost pet and post them on our website’s Lost and Found page, which updates every 30 minutes.
-If there is a veterinary clinic closer to where you’ve found the pet, they may also be able to scan the chip to help find their family.
+If there is a veterinary clinic or animal protection officer closer to where you found the pet, they may also be able to scan the chip to help find their family.

 We will take care of and shelter pets for a minimum of five business days to give their family enough time to search for them; this includes providing any urgent medical care.
 Stray pets waiting for their family to find them can be viewed on our Lost & Found page.
 We also register every lost pet that comes into our shelter on 24PetConnect in case their owner may be searching online.

 Additional ways you can help re-unite a pet with their family:

 - Email a photo of the found pet to us at [email protected].
 If someone calls the shelter looking for their missing pet, we can try to make a match.

 - Post flyers near where you found the pet and alert neighbors.

 - Post the pet’s information and photo on 24PetConnect, Pawboost, Craigslist, NextDoor (in the neighborhood where your pet was lost), and lost pet pages on Facebook like Tri-County Lost & Found Pets.

 If you have any additional questions about finding a lost pet, please call us at 720.523.PETS or email us at [email protected].